Compression Pros & Cons

 Inline versus Offline

 Many transport mechanisms allow you to apply compression algorithms to data as its being transferred.
-This is convenient because the compression and uncompression occur seamlessly without the user having to perform extra steps.
+This is convenient because the compression and decompression occur seamlessly without the user having to perform extra steps.
 But it is also risky because any CPU time spent on compression is time NOT being spent on feeding data through the network.
-If the network is very fast or the CPU is very slow, having inline compression turned on may cause your data to move more slowly than if you turn compression off.
+If the network is very fast, the CPU is very slow, or the compression algorithm is unable to scale, having inline compression turned on may cause your data to move more slowly than if you turn compression off.
 Inline compression can be slower than no compression even when the data is compressible!

 If you are going to be transferring the same data set multiple times, it pays to compress it first using Zip or Tar-Gzip.
 Then you can transfer the compressed archive without taking CPU cycles away from the network processing.
 If you are planning to encrypt your data, make sure you compress it first, then encrypt second.